 Gardening with kids is great fun – they love to get mucky and see the result of their work.
 If you have room, why not assign them their own flower bed and help them plan out their planting?
 Or give them their own pot/planter.
 Herbs and salad leaves are quick to grow, and most kids enjoy eating what they have grown!
 Here’s how to grow your own pizza garden.

-Make a bird feeder, erect in the garden, and then watch the bird show from your window.
+Make a bird feeder and install it in the garden, and then watch the bird show from your window.

 #4.
 Fly a Kite